 EPREP 6017 Emergency Preparedness for Acts of Terrorism

 Acts of terrorism present unique threats to communities.
 Students are shown the approaches to planning for and responding to acts of terrorism, including those that are chemical, biological, radiological, nuclear, and explosive.
 The concept of hazard and risk vulnerability as it applies to terrorism is presented.
 Also discussed is how the threat of terrorism has affected emergency preparedness and the approach taken to terrorism preparedness at the local, state, national, and international level.

 EPREP 6018 Emergency Preparedness for Natural Disasters and Complex Humanitarian Emergencies

 This course explores the unique aspects of both natural disasters and complex humanitarian emergencies.
 In addition, the challenges faced by public health emergency practitioners are presented.
 The student is taught how to apply comprehensive emergency management to these events.
 Information from recent national and international events is presented and discussed.

 The purpose of this course is to provide the student with the opportunity to synthesize and integrate the knowledge and skills learned in previous emergency preparedness course work.
 Students will gain insight in the practical application of emergency management principles and practice in a variety of settings.
 The course examines the application of emergency management in both the public and private sector as well as provides perspectives on emergency preparedness as a profession.
 Lectures are designed to be discussion-based and provide the student with global insight into the practice of multi-disciplinary emergency management.
-This course is open only to on-campus students admitted to the certificate in emergency preparedness who are not also enrolled in an MPH degree program.
-MPH students will complete the EPREP Seminar course or Capstone course (HPM 7096) with the approval of the Program Director.
+Prerequisites: All preceding EPREP courses.
+All distance education certificate only students or students who are pursuing the certificate as part of their MPH studies will complete the EPREP Seminar course or Capstone course (HPM 7096) with the approval of the Program Director.